shvchk/padavan-builder/README.md

 ## Padavan builder

 Automated Padavan firmware builder.
-Can be run on Debian or Ubuntu, including in Windows subsystem for Linux (WSL).
+Runs on Debian or Ubuntu, including in Windows Subsystem for Linux (WSL).

-Usage:
+### Usage

 ```sh
 wget -qO- https://github.com/shvchk/padavan-builder/raw/main/host.sh | bash
 ```

+I recommend inspecting the [host.sh](host.sh) script before running it.
+It's a good practice before running any code on your machine, especially remote code.

 The script will do the following (manual steps in bold, everything else is automated):

-- Create Podman image with all necessary dependencies
+- Create a [Podman](https://podman.io) image with all necessary dependencies

 - Get Padavan sources